VirtualGL/virtualgl/BUILDING.md

 ### All Systems

 - [CMake](http://www.cmake.org) v2.8.11 or later
+  * CMake v3.1 or later required if building the VirtualGL server components with the OpenCL interposer enabled (this is the default on Linux and FreeBSD but can be changed using the `VGL_FAKEOPENCL` CMake variable)

 - If building SSL support:
   * [OpenSSL](http://www.OpenSSL.org) -- see "Building SSL Support" below